Taxidermy: Tanning and early stuffing techniques

 Preserving animal skins has been practiced throughout human history.
 For example, embalmed animals have been found with Egyptian mummies.

+In Tenochtitlan, the capital of the Aztec Empire, taxidermy was a common practice, not only for preserving animals, but also because it held a deep symbolic value within Aztec culture.
+Eagles had the most symbolic impact; a particular cut mark on an eagle's skull indicates its having received treatment to taxidermize it.
+An important find in the remains of Tenochtitlan is twelve golden eagles that were found near the monolith of the goddess Tlaltecuhtli.
+The eagles were found dressed with copper anklets and pectorals of wood on their chests.
+Through intricate ritual events with different objects, including the taxidermized eagle skulls, the people of Tenochtitlan believed that they could create a link between the earthly and the divine.

 Although embalming incorporates lifelike poses, it is not considered taxidermy.
 In the Middle Ages, crude examples of taxidermy were displayed by astrologers and apothecaries.
 The earliest methods of preservation of birds for natural history cabinets were published in 1748 by René-Antoine Ferchault de Réaumur in France.
 Techniques for mounting were described in 1752 by M. B. Stollas.
 There were several pioneers of taxidermy in France, Germany, Denmark, and England.
 For a while, clay was used to shape some of the soft parts, but this made specimens heavy.